rokath/trice/docs/TriceUserManual.md

 }
 ```

 You can also edit any of your existing project files accordingly.
 Just replace any `printf` with `trice`.
-(Handle float or double numbers and runtime-generated stings, according to [TriceVsPrintfSimilaritiesAndDifferences.md](./TriceVsPrintfSimilaritiesAndDifferences.md).
+(Handle float or double numbers and runtime-generated stings, according to [Trice Similarities and Differences to printf Usage](#trice-similarities-and-differences-to-printf-usage).
 The file [_test/testdata/triceCheck.c](../_test/testdata/triceCheck.c) shows many usage examples.
 The uppercase Trice macros are inlining the complete Trice code and the lowercase Trice macros are function calls, so most probably you want use `trice` to keep the overall code size smaller.

 * Create 2 empty files `til.json` and `li.json` in your project root.